 Reason #10: The welder makes a change to an essential variable.
 A welder may be running wire feed speed, voltage, contact tip to work distance, travel angle and work angle all according to the WPS.
 But instead of welding vertical up he or she welds vertical down.
 Unless there is a separate WPS for this change in weld progression the welder would be in violation of the WPS.
 Whatever code or standard has been followed for the development of a WPS will have a list of changes to essential variables that would require a separate WPS.

 Reason #11: The welding machine is not capable to run procedures called for in the WPS.
 If a WPS calls for .045” ER70S-6 GMAW wire at 450 inches per minute wire feed speed and a contact tip to work distance of ¾-in, the resulting current will be about 310-330 amps.
 If the welder has to use a Millermatic 252 he cannot get to this current, period.

 In many cases it takes an audit, the loss of a contract, or a catastrophic failure for management to realize the importance of developing sound welding procedures and implementing them in their shop.
 Don’t wait for that to happen.
 Look into your welding procedures, if any, and how they are being followed (or not) in your shop today.

 Are you looking to qualify welding procedure and/or welders?
 Are you using AWS D1.1 Structural Welding Code -Steel as your quality standard?

-“Qualifying Welding Procedures, Welders and Welding Operators” is a guide developed to help you peform your own qualifications in full compliance to AWS D1.1 Structural Welding Code.
+“Qualifying Welding Procedures, Welders and Welding Operators” is a guide developed to help you perform your own qualifications in full compliance to AWS D1.1 Structural Welding Code.
 It provides step-by-step instructions on how to qualify welders and welding procedures.
-It also provide step-by-step instruction on the proper use of prequealified welding procedures.
+It also provide step-by-step instruction on the proper use of prequalified welding procedures.